uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

 You can stop it using `nginx -c <path to nginx.conf> -s stop`.
 You can restart it using `nginx -c <path to nginx.conf> -s reload` and test the configuration using `nginx -c <path to nginx.conf> -t`.

+Note that `<path to nginx.conf>` is a absolute path to the nginx.conf file.
+Alternatively, you can copy the nginx.conf file to the nginx directory and start nginx using `nginx -c nginx.conf`.

+Once nginx is running you can test it by going to `https://localhost:3010` in your browser.
+You should see the Gen3 portal running.
+All request to the services running in the Gen3 Helm Charts will be proxied through nginx.

 ### Setting up https using a https-proxy